A meson-baryon molecular interpretation for some $\Omega_c$ excited baryons: Results

 The five $\Omega_c^0$ states were observed from the $K^-\Xi^+_c$ invariant mass spectrum obtained from a sample of $pp$ collision data at center of mass energies of 7, 8 and 13 TeV, recorded by the LHCb experiment \cite{Aaij:2017nav}.
 To model such spectrum from the elementary $pp$ collision reaction is a tremendously difficult task, but we can give a taste of the spectrum that our models would predict by representing, in Fig.~\ref{fig:t2}, the quantity

 versus the $\bar{K}\Xi_c$ center-of-mass energy, where $T_{i\to \bar{K}\Xi_c}$ is the amplitude for the $i \to \bar{K}\Xi_c$ transition obtained here with either ``Model 1" (black dashed line) or ``Model 2" (red solid line), with $i$ being any of the five coupled channels involved in this sector.
 The momentum of the $K^-$ in the $\bar{K}\Xi_c$ center-of-mass frame, $q_{K^-}$, acts as a phase-space modulator.
+The calculated spectrum has been convoluted with the energy dependent resolution of the experiment, which runs linearly from 0.75~MeV at 3000~MeV to 1.74~MeV at 3119~MeV, employing a Gaussian function.
 We note that, in front of each amplitude $T_{i\to \bar{K}\Xi_c}$ in Eq.~ (\ref{eq:t2}), one should have included a coefficient gauging the strength with which the production mechanism excites the particular meson-baryon channel $i$.
 Given the limited understanding of the production dynamics, we have assumed all these coefficients to be equal.
 Therefore, the spectrum displayed in Fig.~\ref{fig:t2} is merely orientative as it also lacks the background contributions.
-However, one can still see certain similarities between the spectrum of Fig.~2 in Ref.~\cite{Aaij:2017nav} and the results shown in Fig.~\ref{fig:t2} (after convoluting appropriately with the experimental energy resolution) in the energy regions of the 3050~MeV and 3090MeV states.
+However, one can still see certain similarities with the spectrum of Fig.~2 in Ref.~\cite{Aaij:2017nav} in the energy regions of the 3050~MeV and 3090~MeV states.